ESMValGroup/ESMValCore/doc/quickstart/install.rst

  - DKRZ-Levante: `esmvaltool` is available on login nodes (`levante.dkrz.de`) after login and module loading via `module load esmvaltool`; the command `module help esmvaltool` provides some information about the module.
- - Met Office: `esmvaltool` is available on the Linux estate after login and module loading via module load; see the ESMValTool Community of Practice SharePoint site for more details.
+ - Met Office: `esmvaltool` is available on the Linux estate after login and module loading via `module load`; see the ESMValTool Community of Practice SharePoint site for more details.

 .. note::